 1. Vitamin C

 Vitamin C is necessary for the development and repair of all tissues throughout your body.
-It helps with the production of collagen, an essential protein to make skin, ligaments, tendons, cartilage, and blood vessels.
-It is also needed for healing wounds and maintaining healthy teeth and bones.
+It helps with the production of collagen, an essential protein to make healthy skin and strong hair.
+Vitamin C is also needed for healing wounds and maintaining healthy teeth and bones.1

 2. B-Complex Vitamins